carolbonk/carolbonk/README.md

 ## 👩‍💻  About me:

 - 💻 I'm a recent graduate from BrainStation Bootcamp Web Development
-- 🚀 Always ready to collaborate for Dev Experiments
+- 🚀 Always ready to collaborate on dev experiments
-- ⏳ Currently exploring Web 3.0 & Typescript
+- ⏳ Currently exploring Web 3.0
 - ⚡ Fun fact: I love to attend Meetups/Conferences for Networking, to play BBall 🏀 & guitar 🎸
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/carolaine-bonk/">send me a msg on LinkedIn</a> or <a href="https://www.carolbonk.dev/">visit my portfolio!</a>